 The great news: creating performance budgets is quick and easy.

 To add more domains to your RUM monitoring, go to your Settings page and choose which site you'd like to associate the domains with.
 If it's a brand new site, you'll need to add it first.
-When editing a site you can add domains separated by comma.
+When editing a site you can add domains separated by commas.

 Note that adding more domains will increase your total number of RUM page views.
 If you're getting close to your monthly cap, you can choose to either adjust your sample rate (as described in step 1) or contact us about increasing your monthly cap.